rust-lang/rfcs/text/0000-uisize.md

 often don't seem to do that: they like their Rust types, and we don't even warn anymore on using usize as an external type.
 Even `libc::size_t` is just `pub type size_t = usize`.

+`usize` currently serves a dual purpose.
+When you use `usize`, you could be using it as an object size, or you could be using it as a pointer integer, (or you could be using it in another, unforseen way).
+Having an explicit `uptr` type allows us to semantically differentiate these two purposes.

 # Detailed design
 [design]: #detailed-design